MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/activities-in-Attract.md

 not show in the hiring process within Attract.
 You can also select the content size to display.

-[!Note]  The Web Content activity is only available with the Comprehensive Hiring Add-On
+[!NOTE] The Web Content activity is only available with the Comprehensive Hiring Add-On